A smartphone with LinkedIn's logo

 For example,

-Some people will fight me on this and want to start with something clever.
-I’ve tested many approaches and have seen the best results with this approach.
-But you don’t have to take my word for it, run your own A/B test and see what you find.
+Some people may fight me on this and want to start with something clever so it’s more visible out in the feed.
+I get that and tried it myself.
+I personally saw the best results with the above approach.
+That said, you don’t have to take my word for it.
+Run your own A/B test and see what you find.
 (I’d love to hear about it, too!)

 When performing LinkedIn profile audits for writers, I’ve been shocked at how many freelance writers forget to mention that they’re freelancers!
-It’s a huge miss as people won’t know you’re available for contract work and you won’t rank for the right keywords in the search results.
+It’s a huge miss it can prevent you from ranking for the right keywords in the search results.

 5. Carefully craft and polish your “About” section